-The Fund's investment manager and administrator is Vicsal Investment, Inc. (VII), a corporation registered with the SEC primarily to engage in business as an investment house.
+Up to June 2017, the Fund's investment manager and administrator is Vicsal Investment, Inc. (VII), a corporation registered with the SEC primarily to engage in business as an investment house.
+Effective July 2017, the Fund's investment manager is AB Capital and Investment Corporation(ABCIC), a corporation registered with SEC, licsenced to deal and trade in equity and debt securities and other financial instruments traded in the Philippine Stock Exchane (PSE).

-The Fund's principal place of business is located at Units 1009-1011, Tower One & Exchange Plaza, Ayala Triangle, Ayala Avenue, Makati City.
+The Fund's principal place of business is at Units 1009-1011, Tower One & Exchange Plaza, Ayala Triangle, Ayala Avenue, Makati City.